-In the past I did a presentation for the East Dorset Business Network on WordPress Security Solutions and as part of my preparation work I created a PowerPoint slide and from that a YouTube video, x2 ebooks and a WordPress security check list.
+In the past, I did a presentation for the East Dorset Business Network on WordPress Security Solutions and as part of my preparation work I created a PowerPoint slide and from that a YouTube video, x2 ebooks and a WordPress security checklist.
 This is an example of how you can turn a single product into multiple digital products.
-I am offering them for free via a download at Selfy.

 In the presentation I cover ten practical solutions that you can implement to help towards protecting your WordPress site and how to go about cleaning up your site should you be unfortunate enough to get hacked.

 - Update Everything – WP Core, all themes and plugins

 - Clean House – Remove anything you don’t need

 - Change Passwords – Make sure is strong, using a mixture of upper and lower case letters and numbers with special characters

 - Hosting Solution – Does your hosting company offer:

 - 24/7 support

 - Jail hosted sites to prevent website contamination

 - Ability to disable PHP error messages